tsdiokno/abl/content/tl/docs/nt/roma/roma-11.md

 [^17]: Now if some of the branches were broken off, and you, though a wild olive branch, were grafted in among them and have come to share in the rich root of the cultivated olive tree,

 [^18] 'wag kayong magmamalaki na mas maayos kayo kesa doon sa mga sangang pinutol.
-Pero tandaan, kung magmamalaki kayo -- hindi kayo ang bumubuhay sa ugat, pero ang ugat ang bumubuhay sa inyo.
+Pero tandaan ito, kung magmamalaki kayo — hindi kayo ang bumubuhay sa ugat, pero ang ugat ang bumubuhay sa inyo.

 [^18]: do not boast that you are better than those branches.
 But if you do boast—you do not sustain the root, but the root sustains you.

-[^19] Tapos sasabihin nyo, "Pinutol yung mga sanga na 'yon para maikabit kami."
+[^19] Tapos sasabihin nyo, "Pinutol yung mga sanga na iyon para maikabit kami."

 [^19]: Then you will say, “Branches were broken off so that I might be grafted in.”

-[^20] Sa bagay; pinutol sila dahil sa kawalan ng tiwala, pero kayo ay umiiral sa pagtitiwala.
-'Wag kayong maging mayabang, mag-ingat kayo,
+[^20] Totoo; pinutol sila dahil sa kawalan ng tiwala, pero kayo ay umiiral sa pagtitiwala.
+'Wag kayong maging mayabang, pero maging maingat kayo,

 [^20]: True enough; they were broken off because of unbelief, but you stand by faith.
 Do not be arrogant, but beware,